 everything is (so!) expensive

 Sure, all expenses are totally relative to any area.
-And I do spend a lot of my time in expensive countries, but in my opinion, Sweden just might take the cake for being super duper expensive.
+And I do spend a lot of my time in expensive countries, but in my opinion, Sweden just might take the cake here.
 Food, produce, booze, hotels, transportation...
 Everything is noticeably inflated.
 You could feel it.
-And a burger is $20.
+A burger is $20.

 transportation is difficult